aperelgritz/sfra_giftcert/README.md

 ## Capabilities

 This plugin enhances the app_storefront_base cartridge by providing gift certificate functionality, including the following capabilities:
-* Buy a gift certificate, including setting the recipient name, recipient email, amount,
+* Buy a gift certificate, including setting the recipient name, recipient email, amount, recipient message
 * Send the gift certificate by email to the recipient
 * Check a gift certificate balance
 * Use a gift certificate as a payment method